Query Results Caching

 Why Heimdall Data for Pivotal?

-Heimdall Data is a SQL Traffic Manager that improves Pivotal Greenplum performance up to 100x.
-Heimdall is deployed between the application and data source providing query optimization (e.g. batch processing, materialized view offload, SQL auto-caching).
+Heimdall Data is a database proxy that improves Pivotal Greenplum performance up to 100x.
+Heimdall is deployed between the application and data source to improve query response times (e.g. query caching, connection pooling, batching singleton DML, materialized view offload).

 How is Heimdall Data deployed?